Uncanny Avengers: The Red Shadow

-Wolverine gives a eulogy at the funeral of Professor X, which is held at the Jean Grey School, while Havok visits Cyclops in prison to discuss Cyclops' actions as the Phoenix.
+Wolverine gives a eulogy at the funeral of Professor X at the Jean Grey School, while Havok visits Cyclops in prison to discuss Cyclops' actions as the Phoenix.
 Afterward, Captain America and Thor meet with Havok, where Captain America offers him the chance to lead a new Avengers team.
-They are attacked by a lobotomized Avalanche and unite to defeat him while saving as many civilians as possible.
 While paying her respects to Professor X at his grave, Scarlet Witch is confronted by Rogue about her role in everything that has happened to the X-Men and the mutant race.
 While arguing, they are attacked by Red Skull's S-Men, who defeat them both and steal Professor X's body.
-In his lair, the Red Skull is seen removing Professor X's brain as part of his plan to gain the power to "eradicate the mutant menace".
+In his lair, the Red Skull is seen removing Professor X's brain for his own use.

 While looking for survivors after Avalanche's attack, Wolverine questions Captain America's choice of having Havok lead the team and Thor vows to resolve the mutant conflict.
-Meanwhile, through a televised appearance of "Honest John, the Living Propaganda", Red Skull is able to make certain people kill their mutated friends.
-In addition to this, Rogue escapes after being captured by the S-Men and Scarlet Witch is tempted by Red Skull to repeat the events of House of M. Rogue attacks the Scarlet Witch and they fight until they both discover the lobotomized body of Professor X. Red Skull arrives and reveals that he has fused his brain with Professor X's brain.
-Red Skull also reveals that he is a clone of the original Red Skull that was created in 1942 and held in cryogenic stasis in the event that Germany lost World War II.
+Rogue escapes after being captured by the S-Men and Scarlet Witch is tempted by Red Skull to repeat the events of House of M. Rogue attacks the Scarlet Witch and they fight until they both discover the lobotomized body of Professor X. Red Skull arrives and reveals that he has assimilated Professor X's brain.
+Red Skull also reveals that he is a clone of the original Red Skull who was created in 1942 and held in cryogenic stasis in the event that Germany lost World War II.